Mikeware/SpaceBattleArena/doc/lessons/shapes.md

 It turns out drawing turtle graphics in space is a lot harder than you would think.
 Space Battle provides *'laser nodes'* which allow for the drawing of shapes in space.

+This lesson works towards students getting more comfortable with maneuvering their ship by incrementally learning to draw different shapes such as rectangles, stars, spirals, and an octagon circumscribed around a square.

+_This is a great callback lesson if you started off with turtle graphics at the start of the year.
+However, we recommend skipping it if you did not do turtle graphics previously, unless you're short on time or want to end with the next lesson instead of moving towards a larger more complex competition.
+We suggest this as we've found giving students more time to learn Radar earlier sets them up for greater success later._

 <a name="objective"></a>Objectives
 ---------------------------------
 Each student can write multiple ships which draw incrementally more complex shapes: